 In an effort to assist network managers in identifying errors and bottlenecks, many vendors have created and released tools to assist network managers in identifying problems (such as HP's Openview, Microsoft's SMS, Novell's LANalyzer and ManageWise, Network General's Sniffer).
 But it becomes a major undertaking to understand what they are viewing.

 The intention of this series is to assist network engineers and operations staff in understanding bottlenecks and traffic issues and their potential causes and cures.
 With that said, this is not intended to specifically diagnose any one situation.
 In fact, many of the causes can be compounded or reactive to another factor.
-It is also important to bear in mind that different switches and routers will have different buffering mechanisms and varied means of queuing packets, some of
+It is also important to bear in mind that different switches and routers will have different buffering mechanisms and varied means of queuing packets, some of which may, in fact, compensate for other shortcomings.
+It is important to discuss these issues with your electronics manufacturer.

 Part 1: What's in a packet?